-As a custom bow string manufacturer and distributor for bow string material we are always getting asked what is the best material for a crossbow string.
-There are several factors that come into play when selecting the proper material for each crossbow string.
-While there are exceptions and oddballs as with anything this article will serve as a basic guide that can aid in helping choose the correct material for your crossbow string.
+When you need to repair your bow, it’s important to use the best crossbow string material for the job.
+As a custom bow string manufacturer and distributor for bow string material, we are always getting asked what is the best material for a crossbow string.
+There are several factors that come into play when selecting the proper materials, from the type of crossbow you own to your experience in maintaining them.
+While there are exceptions and oddballs to some of the rules, 60X Custom Strings provides you with a basic guide that can aid in choosing the best string material to get the job done right.

-On wooden limbs (non reinforced) you need to be certain that the crossbow string is made from dacron material.
-The dacron material has more ‘give’ during the show and absorbs the energy generated from the crossbow.
-If using newer ‘fast flight’ or ‘dyneema’ crossbow string materials the bow can be damaged due to the added strength of the material.
-Conversely if your crossbow limbs have reinforced tips then you are safe to use newer materials such as D97.
-Using such materials will allow for maximum performance and stability from your crossbow string.
+On wooden limbs (non-reinforced), you need to be certain that your recurve crossbow strings are made from dacron material.
+The dacron material has more give and absorbs the energy generated from the crossbow.
+If using newer “fast flight” or “dyneema” crossbow string materials, the bow can be damaged due to the added strength of the material.
+Conversely, if your crossbow limbs have reinforced tips, then you are safe to use newer materials such as D97.
+Using such materials will allow for maximum performance and stability from your recurve crossbow strings.

 Lastly is the compound crossbow.
-On this style the crossbow string will attach directly to the cam.
+With this style, the crossbow string will attach directly to the cam.
 There will be two styles of these as well.
-One will have steel cables and the other will have synthetic cables made from the same bow string material as the crossbow string.
-If the crossbow has steel cables then the crossbow string needs to be made from dacron.
-If the cables are synthetic then you are safe to use a dyneema material such as D97 for your crossbow string.
+One will have steel cables and the other will have synthetic cables made from the same material as the crossbow string.
+If the crossbow has steel cables, then the crossbow string needs to be made from dacron, just like recurve crossbow strings.
+If the cables are synthetic, the best crossbow string material to use would be a dyneema material, such as D97 for your crossbow string.